-Guitar and Bass Pickups At The Music Zoo
+Guitar and Bass Pickups: EMG For Sale at The Music Zoo

 A pickup upgrade will surely be a part of almost every musician's learning process and personal tonal development.
 Here at The Music Zoo, we make it easy with our huge selection - we stock everything from the time-tested classics to the boutique modern day hand-wound examples.
 Whether you're looking for electric, bass, or acoustic pickup, humbuckers, single coils or P-90s, a set inspired by your favorite player, or a modern active pickup, we're the destination!
 Buy your next pickup online at The Music Zoo or visit our New York showroom to shop today - we're an authorized dealer for all your favorite pickup brands!